Green Traveller's Guide to Berlin, Germany

-Our guide to Berlin, Europe's most eco-hip capital.
-We show you the best places to stay, where to eat and drink, and how to get around the city's green spaces by bike and public transport.
+Yvonne Gordon shows you the best places to stay in Berlin, Europe's most eco-hip capital as well as where to eat and drink, and how to get around the city's green spaces by bike and public transport.

 Since much of the Berlin has been under reconstruction in the years since the fall of the Berlin Wall, innovative architects have been designing buildings with low energy consumption and clever use of resources.
 Even Berlin’s most famous building – the Reichstag — has a glass dome which works as a source of daylight and takes energy from the complex cold and heat storage system in the ground water.

 Public transport is also eco-friendly and the city is also full of green areas and communal gardens, with new parks opening all the time, such as at a former airport Berlin Tempelhof or railway station Gleisderieck.
 The city also has plenty of eco-friendly shopping and dining, and is home to the largest organic supermarket in Europe.

 What to do